-We wanted to enjoy both a guided tour and some free time to explore on our own and, since the site is not that large, both could be easily accomplished in one day.
+We wanted to enjoy both a guided tour and some free time to explore on our own and, since the site is not that large, and we saved time by taking a Cancun to Tulum shuttle, both could be easily accomplished in one day.

 Tulum, the Mayan word for fence or wall, is a walled city that dates back around eight hundred years and served as a sacred site as well as a sea port.

 The peak of the Mayan civilization was around the year 1000 and Tulum was occupied late in the Mayan era, in fact it was one of the last cities they built.

 Soon after Tulum’s rise, the Spanish arrived and the Mayans, along with the Inca and Aztec peoples, were conquered.

 The Mayans proved to be the most difficult conquest, since there was no single king.
 Their political structure was set up in a number of separate city-states with individual rulers that traded and interacted with one another.